galaridor/dotnet8-webapi-auth/README.md

-# ASP.NET Core Web API with Dapper, PostgreSQL and JWT Authentication
+# ASP.NET Core Web API with Dapper, PostgreSQL, JWT Authentication, and Docker Support

 This project demonstrates how to create an ASP.NET Core 8 Web API for user registration and login using JWT (JSON Web Tokens) for authentication.
-It uses **Dapper** for database interaction and **PostgreSQL** as the database.
+It uses **Dapper** for database interaction, **PostgreSQL** as the database, and **Docker** for containerization.
 Swagger is also integrated for easy API testing.

 ## Features
 - **JWT Authentication**: Secure user authentication with JWT tokens.